Best point-and-shoot cameras: how to choose?

 More details on Amazon

-These cameras keep certain advantages.
-The most basic ones are available at very low prices, much more affordable than high-end smartphones, while also being compact, space-saving and often even lighter.
-They also incorporate a sensor of the same size as smartphones, so they are generally just as powerful, with optical zooms that are obviously more efficient and of higher quality than digital zooms, allowing them to be more versatile.
+These cameras still have certain advantages.
+The most basic models are available at low prices, well below high-end smartphones, while also being compact, space-saving, and often even lighter.
+They also use sensors of a similar size to those found in smartphones, so image quality can be comparable, but with optical zooms that are obviously more efficient and more versatile than digital zooms.

-It must however be recognized that this type of camera is tending to disappear, being pushed to the back door by smartphones and advantageously replaced by more advanced point-and-shoot cameras, sometimes called “experts”.
-These are currently the most relevant compact cameras for those who want to have something better than smartphones and giving them the possibility to evolve in their photography practice with devices that remain relatively light and discreet.
+That said, this type of camera has clearly lost ground, pushed aside by smartphones and increasingly replaced by more advanced point-and-shoot cameras, sometimes called “expert” compacts.
+These are now among the most relevant compact cameras for anyone who wants something better than a smartphone while still being able to grow in photography with a device that remains relatively light and discreet.

 The importance of sensor sizes and their consequences

-Which sensor sizes to choose for its compactness?
+Which sensor size should you choose for compactness?

-There are, however, compact cameras with larger sensors, ranging from mFT with Panasonic’s LX100s to full frame with Sony’s RX1s.
-Fujifilm has chosen to offer the highly acclaimed compact cameras with an APS-C sensor with a fixed focal length equivalent to a 35mm f/2, the X100 series, which is particularly popular for street photography.
-Ricoh with the GR and Nikon with the Coolpix A as well, although this one hasn’t been renewed for a long time, and Canon which recently chose with its G1XIII to offer an APS-C compact camera, the only one with a zoom and not a fixed focal length.
-Leica has been offering APS-C and full frame compact cameras for a long time, but these are reserved for a certain elite given their prices.
+There are also compact cameras with larger sensors, ranging from MFT models such as Panasonic’s LX100 series to full-frame cameras such as Sony’s RX1 series.
+Fujifilm chose to offer highly regarded APS-C compact cameras with a fixed 35 mm-equivalent f/2 lens, the X100 series, which is particularly popular for street photography.
+Ricoh did the same with the GR line, and Nikon also tried this approach with the Coolpix A, although that model has not been renewed for a long time.
+Canon later chose to offer an APS-C compact camera with the G1X III, the only one in this category with a zoom rather than a fixed focal length.
+Leica has also offered APS-C and full-frame compact cameras for a long time, although their prices clearly reserve them for a very specific audience.

 It’s hard to be a point-and-shoot camera!

-To be able to produce compact cameras with large sensors, concessions had to be made in the design of the optics.
-The TZ100, for example, offers an extremely wide focal length range but its 1″ sensor could not maintain a constant f/2.8 aperture over the whole range, so we had to settle for a f/5.9 aperture at full zoom.
-That’s why most brands that have decided to design compact cameras with APS-C or FF sensors have limited themselves to a fixed focal length, with the exception of Canon and its G1XIII, which chose to zoom in with a focal length range reduced to a 24-70mm equivalent, with an even smaller maximum aperture of f/5.6 at full zoom.
+To produce compact cameras with large sensors, manufacturers had to make compromises in lens design.
+The TZ100, for example, offers an extremely wide focal range, but its 1-inch sensor could not maintain a constant f/2.8 aperture across the whole range, so it drops to f/5.9 at full zoom.
+That is why most brands that have designed compact cameras with APS-C or full-frame sensors have limited themselves to fixed focal lengths.
+The main exception is Canon with its G1X III, which chose a zoom with a reduced 24-70 mm equivalent focal range and an even smaller maximum aperture of f/5.6 at full zoom.

-So that these lenses are not too prominent, they also had to use relatively simple designs (zoom that extends, fixed focal length not too bright and consisting of few lenses…) that don’t always allow them to match the performance of lenses dedicated to mirrorless cameras and DSLRs.
-The 23mm f/2 lens found on the Fuji X100, for example, is still considered less good, especially at full aperture, than its mirrorless camera counterpart Fujinon XF 23mm f/2 WR.
+To keep these lenses from protruding too much, manufacturers also had to use relatively simple designs (extending zooms, fixed focal lengths that are not too bright, and lenses made with fewer elements…).
+These designs do not always match the performance of lenses dedicated to mirrorless cameras or DSLRs.
+The 23 mm f/2 lens on the Fuji X100, for example, is still often considered less good, especially at full aperture, than its mirrorless counterpart, the Fujinon XF 23 mm f/2 WR.

 This article on choosing a compact camera is coming to an end.
-The competition from smartphones, which was tough for basic compact cameras, has led manufacturers to innovate to finally offer cameras dedicated to photography, compact but whose quality had to take a leap forward to remain competitive.
-Let’s not forget that barely 10 years ago, apart from APS-C and full frame sensor DSLRs, the choice was limited to these compact cameras with very small sensors, no viewfinder, no creative mode, no advanced functions…
+Smartphone competition was tough for basic compact cameras, but it also pushed manufacturers to innovate and offer cameras truly dedicated to photography: compact bodies, but with image quality that had to take a real step forward to remain competitive.
+Let’s not forget that barely 10 years ago, apart from APS-C and full-frame DSLRs, the choice was largely limited to small-sensor compact cameras with no viewfinder, no creative mode, and very few advanced functions.

-Today, we photo enthusiasts can have a variety of more powerful and more complete cameras at various prices.
-DSLRs with plastic kit zooms are no longer the only solutions to equip yourself with quality equipment for a relatively reasonable price, and that’s good.
-Especially since for most uses, this type of camera will do very well.
+Today, photography enthusiasts can choose from a much wider range of more powerful, more complete cameras at different price points.
+DSLRs with plastic kit zooms are no longer the only way to get quality gear at a relatively reasonable price, and that is a good thing.
+For most uses, this type of camera will do very well.

-I hope this article will help you in choosing your future compact camera.
+I hope this article will help you choose your future compact camera.
 What do you personally think of advanced compact cameras?
 Do you like them?
 Would you rather stick with a DSLR?
 A mirrorless camera?
-To go further in reading, here is my article on choosing a camera for travel.
+To keep reading, here is my article on choosing a camera for travel.

 See you soon for a new article,